eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑦ Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.
 On the eformsign app, it is displayed at the top center of the keypad.

 .. tip::

    **Automatically entering signer and signature date**

-   Click the signature component and then click the icons shown to add the signature date and signer.
+   Click the signature field and then click the icons shown to add the signature date and signer.

    .. figure:: resources/Signature-component-properties_web_icon.png
       :alt: Signature date and signer